anuraghazra/github-readme-stats/readme.md

 # Top Languages Card

-Top languages card shows github user's top languages which have been mostly used.
+The top languages card shows a GitHub user's top languages which have used the most.

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages have the most code on github, it's a new feature of github-readme-stats_
+_NOTE: Top Languages does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.
+It's a new feature of github-readme-stats._

 ### Usage